3Emme/RockPaperScissors/README.md

 It should return "Player 1" if the first input wins, "Player 2" if the second input wins, and "Draw" if nobody wins.

 ### specs for all possible combination of plays:
+tie Spec:
+if input == input2 = tie
+Scissor is superior paper
+Paper is superior to rock
+Rock is superior ti scissor

+Always odd, in the case of 7 total, 3 from the choice is defeated and the following 3 defeat the choice.

+1 = scissor 2= paper  3= rock 4=lamp

+{1, 2, 3, 4}

+index ++ is always superior in a loop

 ```
 Input: Rock